 There are certainly several other types of medical malpractice.
 If you've been seriously injured because you believe a medical professional failed to provide the standard of care, then please contact us as soon as possible.
-At The Chopin Law Firm LLC, our legal team has extensive experience handling these types of claims and understands what it takes to prove liability.
+At The Chopin Law Firm LLC, our legal team of New Orleans medical malpractice attorneys has extensive experience handling these types of claims and understands what it takes to prove liability.

 How Do I Prove Medical Malpractice Occurred?

 Proving medical malpractice can be a complicated process that involves an extensive review of medical records, hospital records, expert witness testimony, and more.

 A medical malpractice claim must be able to prove that:

 - The medical provider or hospital acted in negligence when treating you